MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 - The latest filter evaluation results are stored for 30 days.
 If the logs are expired, you may see a **We were not able to retrieve any filter evaluation results** message.

-## Filters and assignment conflict resolution for managed devices
+## Filters and assignment conflict resolution

 When you assign a policy to a group (users or devices), it's possible to overlap assignments.
+This section describes the behavior you can expect when there's overlapping assignments.

+### Managed apps

+Managed devices and managed app filters target different workloads.
+You can't assign the same filter policy to managed devices and managed apps.
+So, there isn't any conflict resolution or assignment overlap.

+If you create two managed app filter policies and they conflict, then the filter policy isn't applied.

+### Managed devices

-It's not recommended, as the overlapping can cause conflicts.
+Overlapping can cause conflicts and Intune helps avoid conflicts.

-Intune helps avoid conflicts.
-It prevents you from creating multiple assignments to the same Azure AD group.
+Intune prevents you from creating multiple assignments to the same Azure AD group.
 It's not recommended to assign apps or policies to the same target user or device with more than one intent.
 For example, when you deploy an app, you can't select a group for an **Available** assignment, and then the same group for a **Required** assignment.

 An overlap can occur when a user or device is in multiple targeted groups.
 Conflicting assignments aren't recommended.
 For more information, go to [conflicts between app intents](../apps/apps-deploy.md#how-conflicts-between-app-intents-are-resolved).